 Both the King County Countywide Planning Policies and PSRC's VISION 2050 envision cities with designated regional centers as playing an important role in shaping future growth patterns through accommodating a significant portion of the region's housing and employment growth.
-The Greater Downtown will continue to contribute to the PSRC VISION 2050 goal of attracting 65% of regional population growth and 75% of employment growth to urban centers and high-capacity transit station areas.
+The Greater Downtown will continue to contribute to the PSRC VISION 2050 goal of attracting 65% of regional population growth and 75% of employment growth to urban centers and highcapacity transit station areas.

 Together, the Totem Lake Urban Center (designated in 2003) and Greater Downtown Regional Growth Center plans accommodate the majority of the City's employment and housing growth to foster increased affordable housing choices, employment, shopping, and other activities in proximity to transit.
-This centers strategy enables the City to provide long term growth capacity that will continue to meet the City's growth targets, focusing growth in areas that have the best access to transportation choices, shops, and services.
+This centers strategy enables the City to provide long term growth capacity that will continue to meet the City's growth targets, continue to maintain the lower densities and intensities of the City's residential neighborhoods, and to focusing growth in areas that have the best access to transportation choices, shops, and services.
 As a focal point for investment and development in the community, the Greater Downtown Regional Center also provides enhanced opportunities to promote equitable access to housing, services, healthcare, education, quality transit service, and employment.
 The Greater Downtown Regional Growth Center has frequent bus service to nearby Regional Growth Centers such as Totem Lake, Seattle University Community, Bellevue Downtown, and Redmond Downtown.
 The future BRT Station at NE 85th Street at I-405 will improve transit connections to the eastern portion of the Greater Downtown.